Ohio Court Records

 Which Courts in Ohio Have Jurisdiction to Hear Traffic Violation Matters?

 In Ohio, traffic cases are assigned for hearing in the municipality or county where the violation was alleged to have occurred and are heard by the requisite municipal or county courts.
-Also, though they are not courts of records, traffic cases can be heard in a Mayor’s court.
-Mayor’s courts are local-level courts established without municipal courts, which hear cases regarding traffic violations and other minor misdemeanors and offenses for which there will be no jail time.
+Also, though they are not courts of record, traffic cases can be heard in a Mayor's court.
+Mayor's courts are local-level courts established without municipal courts, which hear cases regarding traffic violations and other minor misdemeanors and offenses for which there will be no jail time.

 What Information is Required to Obtain Ohio Traffic Court Records?

-Any person interested in obtaining traffic court records is required to provide necessary information, such as the first and last name of the person whose traffic court records are requested.
+Any person interested in obtaining traffic court records is required to provide the necessary information, such as the first and last name of the person whose traffic court records are requested.
 Depending on the type of record being sought, whether an abbreviated or a complete abstract, the interested person may be required to provide valid identification to verify their identity.
-If and where applicable, payment of court fees may also a prerequisite for obtaining court records in Ohio.
+If and where applicable, payment of court fees may also be a prerequisite for obtaining court records in Ohio.

 Are all Traffic Violations handled the same way in Ohio?